Bringing compassion and care to the children of Uganda

-Many doctors and nurses are drawn to the field of medicine because they embrace a strong desire to care for others.
-They have a natural instinct to put the needs of others before themselves, as seen during the COVID-19 pandemic.
+Many doctors, nurses and other medical staff are drawn to the field of medicine because they embrace a strong desire to care for others.
+They have a natural instinct to put the needs of others before themselves.

 When things don’t go right